Sturke/Strasburg88/readme.txt

-This is a test website to deploy to Netlify and possibly use for Class of 88 Reunion.
+This is a test website to deploy to Netlify and possibly use for Strasburg High School Class of 1988 Reunion.